 Directors: Clare Weiskopf, Nicolás van Hemelryck*

 A group of young women tell the story of Alis.
 They live in a Colombian home and describe their roommate.
 Alis, like them, has lived on the streets of Bogotá and becomes a stand-in for the young women themselves.
-In the imagination, she becomes a reflection of past fears, lost people, and their own future aspirations.
-This special documentary format allows empathetic access to the women’s lives and shows the power of fiction to break out of social role models.
+In their imagination, she becomes a reflection of past fears, lost people, and their own future aspirations.
+This special documentary form allows empathetic access to the women’s lives and shows the power of fiction to break out of social role models.

 22:00 Party

-Documentary, India/USA/Canada/Australia/Switzerland, 2021, 81 min, English/German
+Documentary, India/USA/Canada/Australia/Switzerland, 2021, 81 min, English with German Subtitles

 Director: Camilla Becket, Jeff Becket*